If you use assistive technology (such as a screen reader) and need a

 version of this document in a more accessible format, please email email@example.com .

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 Patients have a right to start consultant-led treatment within 18 weeks of referral or request an offer of alternative providers that can start their treatment sooner.
 The NHS must take all reasonable steps to meet patients’ requests.

 The maximum waiting times legislation requires commissioners to consider the ‘Referral to treatment consultant-led waiting times rules suite’.
 The rules suite includes:

-Although the NHS will wish to maintain a local record of delays resulting from patient choice - to aid good waiting list management and to ensure patients are treated in order of clinical priority – they will not affect a patient’s RTT ‘clock’, and there is no provision to report pauses or suspensions in RTT waiting time clocks in monthly RTT returns to NHS England under any circumstances.
+The NHS will want to maintain a local record of delays resulting from patient choice, to aid good waiting list management and to ensure patients are treated in order of clinical priority.
+However, it will not affect a patient’s RTT ‘clock’, and there is no provision to report pauses or suspensions in RTT waiting time clocks in monthly RTT returns to NHS England under any circumstances.

 Monthly referral to treatment data, guidance and practical tools for waiting list management are available from NHS England.